 A stunt skill that involves hip over head rotation from the top person while connected with hand/wrist to hand/wrist of the base(s) that is on the performing surface.
-The base(s) will have their arms extended during the rotation of the skill.
+The base(s) will have their arms extended and will release the feet/legs during the rotation of the skill.
 The rotation of the top person is limited to either forward or backward.